On this page:

 Harvard International Office

-The Harvard International Office provides information about services and support for international students including visa and tax information as well as help with travel and life at Harvard.
+The Harvard International Office provides information about services and support for international students, including visa and tax information as well as information on travel and life at Harvard.

 Oral English Language Proficiency Requirement

 Because graduate students need to communicate their ideas in multiple ways, the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences (Harvard Griffin GSAS) requires that PhD students who are non-native English speakers and who received their undergraduate degree from a non-English speaking institution demonstrate a minimum level of oral English language proficiency.
 The English language proficiency policy can be found in the Academics and Enrollment section of the Handbook for Students.
 This proficiency standard is important for classwork, research, and teaching, and must be met before students are permitted to serve as teaching fellows.
-Students will be screened for oral proficiency prior to the start of their first term; if they do not meet the minimum required level, they will be advised to take classes in the Professional Communication Program for International Teachers and Scholars at the Bok Center.
+Students will be screened through an oral proficiency interview with the Bok Center prior to the start of their first term; if they do not meet the minimum required level, they will be advised to take classes in the Professional Communication Program for International Teachers and Scholars at the Bok Center.
+The Bok Center will reach out to eligible students prior to the start of the fall term to schedule assessments.

 Students who have not met the requirement may be re-evaluated after taking an oral communication skills course or after waiting one year.
 Whether you have met the English language requirement or still need to develop your oral English proficiency, you may schedule a consultation with the Bok Center staff to discuss your English communication skills and get connected to available resources.